jasp-stats/jaspAnova/inst/help/AnovaRepeatedMeasures.md

     - polynomial: This contrast tests polynomial trends in the data.
 The specific polynomial that will be used for the analysis depends on the number of levels of the repeated measures factor.
 The degree of the trend used for the analysis is the number of levels minus 1.
 Therefore, if the repeated measures factor consist of 2 levels, a linear trend is analysed.
 If the repeated measures factor consists of three levels, a quadratic trend is analysed in addition to the linear trend.
     - custom: Here, the contrast weights can be specified manually.
 Some weights need to be non-zero.
 - Pool error term for follow-up tests:  By selecting this option, the univariate linear model, rather than the multivariate model, will be used for follow-up tests (contrasts, post-hoc tests, marginal means).
 Caution: multivariate models (i.e., unpooled error terms) handle departures from sphericity better, since these models allow the standard errors to differ for each level of the repeated measure(s) factor(s).
-- Confidence interval: Confidence interval for the location parameter.
+- Confidence interval: Confidence interval for the location parameter and effect size.
 By default, the confidence interval is set to 95%.
 This can be changed into the desired percentage.
+- Effect size: Include standardized mean differences, based on the effectsize function in the emmeans package.

 ### Post Hoc Tests